SWINT04/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gbTQzwK.png height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Hello and welcome, I will show you how to install Osticket.
 First we will be creating a Virtual machine using the Microsoft Azure portal.
-We will be using a VM which is a remote computer.
 We are using a VM in order to create space and manage operating systems.
 Next we will Create a resource group and name it "Rg-osTicket".
 Then we will create a VM with 2 or 4 CPUs.
 In the example above I will be using 4 CPUs.
 </p>
 <br />